Yamaha Disklavier Power Supplies: Diagnosing & Rebuilding

 The Disklavier won’t turn on at all

 Pushing the power button causes a faint clicking sound, and nothing further happens.
-Sometimes the screen briefly flashes.
-This is the classic symptom of power supply failure, and it often happens when the piano is power cycled repeatedly.
+Sometimes the screen briefly flashes, possibly even for a second or two.
+This is the classic symptom of power supply failure, and many owners and technicians notice it after repeated power cycling.

 It spontaneously shuts down after a short time

 The piano runs for a few seconds, or perhaps even minutes, before powering off spontaneously.
-There will be no shutdown message displayed on the screen—power simply cuts out.
+It might even play for a short period of time.
+Importantly, there will be no shutdown message displayed on the screen—power simply cuts out.
+This is different from a worn or unreliably power button, which will display a shutdown message.

 There are loud whining or hissing noises